 The common name for reynoutria japonica is Japanese knotweed, and plant species originating from Asia, in Japan, China, Taiwan, and Korea.
 It belongs to the genus Polygonaceae, the same family as rhubarb, sorrel, sea grapes, and buckwheat.
-The Japanese common name for the plant is 'itadori' which translate to 'take away pain.'13 von Siebold, a doctor that had travelled to Japan in 1823.
+The Japanese common name for the plant is 'itadori' which translate to 'take away pain.'

+Japanese knotweed was introduced to the Netherlands as an ornamental garden plant in the 19th century by Philipp Franz von Siebold, a doctor that had travelled to Japan in 1823.
 The plant was housed in the Hortus Botanicus Leiden until it spread throughout the Netherlands and then to the rest of Europe.
 In the 1950s knotweed began to spread more rapidly and thus became a concern.
 In the Netherlands and much of Europe, Japanese knotweed and others in the knotweed family have become one of the top "invasive alien" plant species.